Halo engine (Blam!)

 The Halo engine, colloquially called the Blam! engine by the community, is the proprietary game engine powering Halo.
 It was developed in-house at Bungie and has undergone significant evolution over the series' expansion.
 According to a Jason Jones interview, the engine has its roots in Myth:

 Halo didn't begin as a strategy game but the engine it uses started out that way.
 The engine Halo uses began as a next-generation Myth terrain engine, with polygonal units.

-By 2001's standards, the engine was fairly innovative and powerful, combining techniques like portal-based occlusion, radiosity, particles, AI and pathfinding, dynamic physics, advanced shaders, and a scripting engine.
+By 2001's standards, the engine and asset tools were fairly innovative and powerful, combining techniques like portal-based occlusion, radiosity, particles, AI and pathfinding, dynamic physics, advanced shaders, and a scripting engine.

 The Halo engine was not just used for the Halo series.
 Bungie co-founder Alex Seropian went on to found Wideload Games and used the engine for Stubbs the Zombie in Rebel Without a Pulse.
 In fact, it is possible to extract tags from Stubbs using Refinery and recompile levels for Halo.

 Another lesser-known use was in prototyping Shadowrun gameplay while its own engine was under development.